daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 $22,854 / 144 GHz = **$158.70/GHz**

 Eventhough the price of purchase is greater for the dual socket server, it proves to actually be cheaper for the resources you get.
-Yes the number of cores matters a lot in virtualisation, but for a $66 difference I'd rather have an extra 12 GHz.
+For a $66 difference I'd rather have an extra 12 GHz.

 In the meantime on a dual socket server, you have the possibility to use all the memory and PCI slots, which is not true on a single socket server.
 Fair enough.